europanite/client_side_ai_training/README.md

      - Top predicted label
      - Top-k class confidences as percentages

-This design keeps MobileNet frozen and only trains the final classifier layer in the browser, so training is relatively fast even on small laptops.
+Because the base model is frozen and only the classifier head is trained in the browser, training is

 ---